synic/dockerman/README.md

 ## Acknowledgements

-This project was named after the late great Doots.
+This project was named after our beloved Doots.
 She will be missed.

 ![Doots](docs/images/thebestdoots.jpg)